 The market rebounded some by early 1930, and many commentators thought the hiccup would be no worse than the previous downturn in 1921.
 When some bankers and theologians met with President Hoover in June 1930 to discuss the recession, he proudly told them, “Gentleman, you’ve come 60 days too late.
 The depression is over.”
 But the worst was yet to come, and most of the stock market downturn famously associated with the “Crash of 1929” actually occurred gradually and painfully from 1930-33.
 Economist J.K.
 Galbraith later wrote of the seeming recovery and temporary market rebound that, “Nothing could have been more ingeniously designed to maximize the suffering, and also to ensure that as few as possible escaped the common misfortune.”

 The Wall Street Crash didn’t cause the Great Depression outright — only 16% of Americans were in the market — but it lowered consumer spending, caused panic that worsened an ongoing recession, reduced corporations’ assets and hurt their future prospects, and contributed to a banking crisis.
 The crash reduced millions of people to paupers within a matter of months, both rich and middle-class.
 Remember Clarence Birdseye from the previous chapter?
 He sold his frozen packaged foods business and put all his money in stocks just before the crash.
-English politician Winston Churchill had most of his money in the market.
+British politician Winston Churchill had most of his money in the market.
 The downturn reduced consumer spending, even as a normal recession was already in the works prior to Black Tuesday.
 The drop-off in consumer spending/confidence lowered corporate earning power, as the market dropped through fits and starts until 1932.
 In addition to earnings, corporations rely on investments for money (shareholder equity) and the downturn meant they wouldn’t be able to generate as much cash in the future.
 Corporations invest in other corporations, too, so the crash further depleted their coffers.
 As their asset values plummeted, corporations couldn’t borrow money from banks as easily, either, since borrowing rates rose.
 Market sell-offs are especially hard on capital-dependent businesses like banks.
 Most investors were shy about investing after the October crash, despite cheap prices, because of continued uncertainty.
 You could think of that as another drop-off in consumer spending.
 The Dow Jones Industrial Average eventually plummeted 89% overall from its 1929 high.
 Animated Graph

 Moreover, banks didn’t want to lend to businesses or each other in this uncertain environment, meaning that new growth-promoting projects stalled.
 Consequently, the normal business cycle didn’t bottom out and start a fresh upturn.
 Banks that lent money to consumers for on-margin investing lost much of what they’d loaned.
 Banks invest, too, and loan to corporations and individuals and small businesses.
 The spread between what they pay customers in interest and what they earn with customers’ money through investments or higher-interest long-term loans is how they make a profit.
 In the early 1930s, anxious customers rushed to pull out their savings, but with most of their funds invested, banks didn’t have cash in their vaults corresponding to all their savings and checking accounts.
 Before the FDIC, the government didn’t insure customers’ accounts, so they lost their money if the bank went under.
 If too many customers tried to withdraw at the same time in a “bank run” it triggered a self-fulfilling prophecy of failure.

 Congress set up the Federal Reserve to stabilize money markets in 1913 but, as people hoarded their money in 1930, it didn’t act decisively enough to save the banks.
 There was no Quantitative Easing as seen from 2009-2014, to inject cash into the banking system by buying up bonds and other assets.
-In 1927, the influential governor of the New York branch of the Federal Reserve, Benjamin Strong, promoted exactly such low interest rates in an effort to help Britain and France pay off their war debts to the U.S., helping to fuel the rising stock market — giving Wall Street what the French called un petit coup de whisky (a “shot of whiskey”).
+In 1927, the influential governor of the New York branch of the Federal Reserve, Benjamin Strong, promoted exactly such low interest rates in an effort to help Britain and France pay off their war debts to the U.S., helping to fuel the rising stock market — giving Wall Street what the French called un petit coup de whisky or “shot of whiskey.”
 But Strong died in 1928 from complications of tuberculosis and morphine addiction and the Fed reversed its policies.

 The Fed raised interest rates to 6% to cool the booming stock market by tightening credit and making bonds more attractive.
 They abandoned their previous policy of price stability in favor of stricter adherence to the gold standard, resulting in a 30% cash contraction by 1932.
-Their tight-money policy was in step with other central banks in England and Europe that feared inflation and tied currencies to gold bullion (not coins, because bars are easier for governments and central banks to control).
-England reverted to its original pre-WWI gold-sterling (pound) standard, causing a gold shortage and a run on American gold.
+Their tight-money policy was in step with other central banks in Britain and Europe that feared inflation and tied currencies to gold bullion (not coins, because bars are easier for governments and central banks to control).
+Britain reverted to its original pre-WWI gold-sterling (pound) standard, causing a gold shortage and a run on American gold.
 France, meanwhile, hoarded their gold and refused to sell.
 Economist Sebastian Mallaby wrote that “because exchange rates and therefore interest rates were yoked together under the gold standard, Europe’s central banks mimicked the Fed’s tight policy.
 Fettered to gold and each other, the world’s leading economies staggered into the Depression.”
 In a 2014 Atlantic magazine poll, one economist called the Fed’s post-crash monetary contraction the single worst decision in financial history.

 The Fed waffled during the downward spiral triggered by the recession, Stock Market Crash, and early bank failures.
 In 1930, they lowered interest rates from 6% to 2.5% but raised them again from 1.5% to 3.5% in 1931 to protect gold.
 They feared that foreign countries would swap dollars for gold, depleting the supply.
 The gold standard was a straightjacket, inhibiting growth, partly because they pegged gold to pre-WWI currency levels that were too low (the U.S. kept 40¢ of gold for every $1 in cash).
 The Fed protected banks at first but pretty much abandoned the policy in 1931-32 and the floodgates opened.
 Of the 25k banks in America in 1929, ~ 10k failed during the Great Depression, along with numerous businesses and farms.
-After that, it was up to Congress and President Hoover to do what it could for banks with the Reconstruction Finance Corporation we’ll discuss below.
+After that, it was up to Congress and President Hoover to do what it could for banks with the Reconstruction Finance Corporation that we’ll discuss below.
 While the Federal Reserve’s actions weren’t the sole cause of the downturn, neither did it help alleviate it, which is one of its basic functions.
 Before that, private financiers like J.P.
 Morgan provided liquidity on their own to stave off panics.
 After the crash, the Fed couldn’t do likewise because it was too tied to the gold standard.

 Ben Bernanke, Chair of the Federal Reserve from 2006-14, was a historian of the Depression and critic of the Fed’s policies from 1929-32, which is why he kept rates low and shored up banks after the downturn of 2008-09.
 It wasn’t only that there wasn’t enough cash during the Depression, but banks weren’t lending what they had, leading to what economist J.M.
 Keynes called a liquidity trap.
 Hard money advocates, on the other hand, charge that if governments hadn’t abandoned gold in the first place leading to inflation during WWI, there never would’ve been a correction after the return to gold in the late 1920s.
 While there’s still no consensus among economists on hard versus soft money, we can safely say that indecisively switching on and off the gold standard backfired in the early 20th century.